openstack/openstack-manuals/doc/config-reference/source/tables/keystone-amqp.rst

    * - ``control_exchange`` = ``keystone``
      - (String) The default exchange under which topics are scoped.
 May be overridden by an exchange name specified in the transport_url option.
    * - ``default_publisher_id`` = ``None``
-     - (String) Default publisher_id for outgoing notifications
+     - (String) Default `publisher_id` for outgoing notifications.
+If left undefined, Keystone will default to using the server's host name.
    * - ``notification_format`` = ``basic``
-     - (String) Define the notification format for Identity Service events.
-A "basic" notification has information about the resource being operated on.
-A "cadf" notification has the same information, as well as information about the initiator of the event.
+     - (String) Define the notification format for identity service events.
+A `basic` notification only has information about the resource being operated on.
+A `cadf` notification has the same information, as well as information about the initiator of the event.
+The `cadf` option is entirely backwards compatible with the `basic` option, but is fully CADF-compliant, and is recommended for auditing use cases.
    * - ``notification_opt_out`` = ``[]``
-     - (Multi-valued) Define the notification options to opt-out from.
-The value expected is: identity.<resource_type>.<operation>.
-This field can be set multiple times in order to add more notifications to opt-out from.
-For example: notification_opt_out=identity.user.created notification_opt_out=identity.authenticate.success
+     - (Multi-valued) If left undefined, keystone will emit notifications for all types of events.
+You can reduce the number of notifications keystone emits by using this option to enumerate notification topics that should be suppressed.
+Values are expected to be in the form `identity.<resource_type>.<operation>`.
+This field can be set multiple times in order to opt-out of multiple notification topics.
+For example: notification_opt_out=identity.user.create notification_opt_out=identity.authenticate.success
    * - ``transport_url`` = ``None``
      - (String) A URL representing the messaging driver to use and its full configuration.
-If not set, we fall back to the rpc_backend option and driver specific configuration.